mailsac/mailsac-integration-test-java/README.md

     }
     ```

 6. Add a for loop to check if the message was received by scanning the recipient inbox periodically.
-If the recipient inbox is not empty, a message was found and it verifies the message content:
+If the recipient inbox is not empty, a message was found and the message content is verified:

     ```java
     public class AppTest {